Skip to content

 6:00 PM Dinner – Tenaya Lodge

-7:00 PM Special Presentation – Global Partnerships to Solve Complex Challenges – Sherpa Exchange: Nepal, Yosemite, Grand Teton, Denali
+7:00 PM Special Presentation – Global Partnerships to Address Complex Challenges – Sherpa Exchange: Nepal, Yosemite, Grand Teton, Denali.

 7:00 AM Breakfast – Tenaya Lodge

-9:00 AM A New Century of Resource Protection – University Partnership and Innovation
+8:00 AM A New Century of Resource Protection – Cavalry as a Management Metaphor

 Dean Emeritus Brett Wright – Clemson University, South Carolina, former Dean of the College of Behavioral, Social and Health Science, former Director of the Center for Parks, Recreation and Tourism Management